joodies/myblog/en/_posts/2020-01-05-automation-test.md

     You can use the SMTP service of Snapmail's if you don't have one. <a target='_blank' href="https://www.snapmail.cc/blog/en/2019/11/30/snapmail-smtp.html">See more details ></a>

-+ It's time to use Snapmail API to get the validation email, talk is cheap, show me the code.
++ It's time to use Snapmail API to get the validation email, talk is cheap, show me the code(Python, C#).
     ```python
     # Code in Python
     import time